SoPreoccupied/HTMLFormAStory/README.md

 # HTMLFormAStory
-This is a practice project from [codecademy](https://www.codecademy.com/).
+This is a practice project owned by [codecademy](https://www.codecademy.com/).
 Written in HTML; using forms to gather user input data.